chuynh2/hci-project-two/CONTRACT.md

-# NOT FINAL ITMD-362 Project Two Team Contract NOT FINAL
+# ITMD-362 Project Two Team Contract

 This is the team contract for Project Two in ITMD-362 Spring 2022.